SECOND STAGE SURGERY

 Your plastic surgeon will discuss any specific risks or complications of breast surgery prior to the procedure.
 General risks with breast reconstruction are low, but patients should be made aware of minor bruising following the surgery, along with associated swelling and tenderness.
 Wound breakdown and infection can be a problem especially in tobacco users, or if aftercare and follow-up treatments are not adhered to properly.
 This could result in abnormal scarring.
 Specific, uncommon problems caused by the breast reconstruction surgery can include collection of fluid around the implant, wrinkles or ripples in the skin, loss in sensation in the breast and nipple area and contraction of the capsule where the implant is placed, tissue hardening, and flap loss.
 Any concerns or continuing discomfort following breast reconstruction should be addressed with the surgeon as soon as possible.

 - Procedure Recovery Location

 At our plastic surgery office, we know that making the decision to have breast reconstruction surgery is a big step in your physical transformation.
-If you would like to learn more about second stage surgery, along with the risks and benefits of the process for your breast(s) reconstruction, we would be happy to make an appointment for you to talk to Dr. Matatov or Dr. Torabi in a private consultation.
+If you would like to learn more about second stage surgery, along with the risks and benefits of the process for your breast(s) reconstruction, we would be happy to make an appointment for you to talk to Dr. Matatov, Dr. Zakhary, Dr. Torabi or Dr. Tessler in a private consultation.
 Call today and schedule your appointment.